pascallaliberte/sharpen.page/_posts/2020-09-11-via-negativa-inverse-product-advice.md

 Those negative statements sound obvious.
 Avoiding the worst sounds simplistic.

 And yet, you're probably going to build a product no matter what people tell you.
-You're probably going to cling to your pre-determined ideas and ignore people's advice.

 But I bet you're glad you're getting those reminders, aren't you?